pinpoint-apm/pinpoint-c-agent/Example/PY/flask/Readme.md

 ## Integration pinpoint

-> Make sure pinpointPy module has been installed. ([How to Install pinpointPy module](DOC/PY/Readme.md))
+> Make sure pinpointPy module has been installed. ([How to Install pinpointPy module](../../../DOC/PY/Readme.md))
-1. Copy [MyMiddleware.py](./MyMidWare.py) to your project.
-Add MyMidWare to your application.
+1. Copy [PinPointMiddleWare.py](PinPointMiddleWare.py) to your project.
+Add PinPointMiddleWare to your application.

     ```
     app = Flask(__name__)

-    from MyMidWare import MyMidWare
+    from PinPointMiddleWare import PinPointMiddleWare
-    app.wsgi_app = MyMidWare(app,app.wsgi_app)
+    app.wsgi_app = PinPointMiddleWare(app,app.wsgi_app)
     ......
     ```
 2. Copy plugins(Both ```plugin``` and ```flask/plugins```) to your root.
 Plugins in ```plugin``` and ```flask/plugins``` are some examples, you can also write your own plugin according to these examples.